 In 1920 the house with thirty bedrooms plus other fully furnished reception rooms went under the hammer creating a sale of over of 1,600 lots which took place in the mansion itself spanning a five-day period, amongst the contents listed were tapestries, carpets, pianos, Chippendale furniture and over 2,000 books.
 Many local families bought items from the grand auction and a catalogue survives describing many of the grand items.

 It was with some excitement that Robert Stones at Wilson55 received instructions from a local farming family that they wished to sell a cabinet.
 This 18th century Flemish cabinet constructed from ebony and tortoiseshell veneers was clearly from Norton Priory, the reverse side of the cabinet having card labels showing the handwriting in pencil the name Sir Robert Brooke, with the removal company name in Worcester.
 The cabinet stands on an English base, it was often the case that these grand Dutch cabinets were supplied without a pedestal and owners made or had designed an appropriate method of showing the cabinets to their best advantage.
 It is highly unusual to find an item of furniture with such impeccable provenance.
-It has for the last 100 years remained within the same family by descent until now when it will once again come up for auction, with a pre-sale estimate of £5,000-10,000.
+It has for the last 100 years remained within the same family by descent until the Fine & Classic Sale where it sold for £22,000.

 Please enter your email address below, we will send you a notification email when the sale is available to view online.